An Interview With Avatars

 JOHAN TALI works an architect at the Estonian architecture office molumba and serves as a co-curator of the EEA Open Lecture Series.

-Header: The augmented reality installation “The Wardian Case”, in Milan, 2019.
+HEADER: The augmented reality installation “The Wardian Case”, in Milan, 2019.

 1 If real-time information and pictures of the virtual social networks (the avatars of other users as well as other geometry (e.g. furniture or architectural elements such as walls)) reach the observer’s real world through augmented reality technology, an architecturally expressive augmented reality space emerges.
 A complex spatial image transpires into the real physical world where the information of other similar users gets exchanged.
 He sees your world and you see his – all in the staged or framed space such as in flats in Tallinn.